patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 TODO: Fill in Notes

-Accomplishments of Week: Merging in changes
+Accomplishments of Week: Merging in changes at Hackathon

 ## Week 7, Oct 4th
 ### General Meeting Notes